chitwan27/chitwan27.github.io/about.md

 ---
 ## About Page

+I’m a software developer, philosopher, and writer based in India.

-I am a just a human being trying to make sense of this world.
+But really, I am a just a human being trying to make sense of this world.